MartinKHovden/m3h3/docs/source/electro_guide.rst

 Post-processing
 ================
 The last part is to visualize the results.
-There are different ways of doing this, and it depends on the dimensions of the problem.
+There are different ways of doing this, and it depends on the problem dimension.

 Plotting in 2D
 +++++++++++++++++